 The Academy will work hard to reduce all kinds of harm that children can suffer, including abuse, bullying, discrimination and avoidable injuries.
 If you have any concerns at all about the safety or welfare of a child please do not hesitate to contact us.

 The Designated Safeguarding Lead (DSL) is Dr Sean Knox (Assistant Principal and SENCO).
 The Deputy Safeguarding Leads are Ms Salimatu Mercier (Student Welfare Officer) and Mr Ronny Brazdil (Assistant Principal).

 Harris Academy Purley

 Tel: 020 8681 1141

 Harris Academy Purley is committed to providing a secure environment for students, where children feel safe and are kept safe.
 There is no place for extremist views of any kind in our Academy, whether from internal sources - students, staff or governors or external sources - the local community, external agencies or individuals.

-Our Prevent Lead is Mr Chris Harvey (Vice Principal).
+Our Prevent Lead is Dr Sean Knox (Assistant Principal and SENCO).
 All staff undertook Prevent training on Monday 15th June 2015 and further training sessions have been arranged as follows:

 - Sixth Form students on Wednesday 11th November 2015

 - Staff on Monday 16th November 2015

 - Parent Voice on Tuesday 1st December 2015